 Ever thought decoration was a vehicle for optimism?
-For Anais Seguin and Alice Gras – the creative duo behind Girlzpop – there is no doubt!
+For Anais Seguin and Alice Gras – from the creative duo DELAJOIE, formerly Girlzpop – there is no doubt!
 “Colourful, bold and positive”, their Parisian apartment has a country air that reflects their identity from the furniture through to the colour palette they have chosen.
 Two creative women with a thousand and one ideas who allow themselves to be guided by their emotions.
 Not only in their professional life, but in their private life too!
 The two entrepreneurs, who also work together, have decided to use these sunny spaces on the fifth floor of this Haussmannian building to create and design their projects, as well as to entertain.
 Both a place to live and a place to work – where photoshoots and events follow one after the other – the two consultants have created a hybrid interior with a style that is “very much in the present”, a “place for sharing and experimentation”.
 Here, the imagination is given free rein.
 The various floral arrangements occupy different pedestals by day and at night, in line with Alice’s many DIY ideas.
 Playful creations that come to life in her expert hands when she’s not designing the furniture that goes into her living rooms.
 Self-taught, the two artistic directors also take great pleasure in exhibiting the work of craftsmen they admire, including lighting creations from Studio Numéroté.
 Captivated by their shapes, it is also because of the human element hidden behind each piece that the Parisian women choose these items to furnish their superb home.
 Because they set great store by their encounters.
 Encounters that bring inspiration, light and energy: “Life, other people and nature are infinite sources of inspiration”.
 The reason why Moyo Paris was born: the ultimate project, this time in the world of media and positive business.
 The result of a benevolent and open-minded attitude that has worked wonders for them!

 Alice and Anaïs, can you introduce yourselves, please?